mendix/docs/content/en/docs/appstore/use-content/modules/genai/conversational-ui.md

 The `ProviderConfig` contains the selection of the model provider for the AI Bot to chat with.
 This contains an action microflow that is executed when the **Send** button is clicked.
 You can store additional information, such as connection details, on the `ProviderConfig` by using a specialization and adding the necessary fields.
 For an example implementation, see the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926).

-The **Create ProviderConfig for ChatContext** toolbox action adds a new `ProviderConfig` (or a specialization of such depending on the input) to a `ChatContext`.
+The **New Config for Chat** toolbox action adds a new `ProviderConfig` (or a specialization of such depending on the input) to a `ChatContext`.
 The `ProviderConfig` can optionally also be set to active if `IsActive` is set to true.
 Additionally, the action microflow of the new `ProviderConfig` is set.

 #### Action Microflow {#action-microflow}